kilpkonn/msc-thesis/main.typ

 ```

 == Autocomplete
-Term search can also be used to give user "smarter" autocomplete suggestions as he is typing.
+Term search can also be used to give user "smarter" autocomplete suggestions as they are typing.
+#todo("he -> they")
 The general idea is the same as in filling holes.
 We attempt to infer the expected type at the cursor.
 If we manage to infer the type then we run the term search in order to get the suggestions.

-The main difference between using term search for autocomplete and using it to fill holes is that we've decided to disable borrowchecking when generating
-suggestions for autocompletion.
+The main difference between using term search for autocomplete and using it to fill holes is that we've decided to disable borrowchecking when generating suggestions for autocompletion.
 This means that not all the suggestions are valid programs and may need some modifications by user.

 The rationale for it comes from both technical limitations of the tool as well as different expectations from the user.
-The main techincal limitation is that borrow checking happens in the MIR layer of abstraction and `rust-analyzer` (nor `rustc`) does not support lowering
-partial (user is still typing) programs to MIR.
+The main techincal limitation is that borrow checking happens in the MIR layer of abstraction and `rust-analyzer` (nor `rustc`) does not support lowering partial (user is still typing) programs to MIR.

 However there is also some motivation from user perspective for the tool to give also suggestions that do not borrow check.
 We found that it is quite often that when writing the code the user jumps back and forward to fix borrow checking issues.